Probate Q&A Series How can heirs force sale of inherited real estate in North Carolina when a co-owner refuses to sell?

 5. Finalizing the Sale

-After the sale, the commissioner files a report and deed with the clerk’s office.
-The clerk confirms distribution of proceeds.
+After the sale, the person conducting the sale files a report, and the sale is subject to confirmation as provided by law before distribution of proceeds.
 Heirs receive their portion free of any co-owner who once opposed the sale.

 Key Points List